pikulbrita/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project before moving on to other, possibly less important, aspects.
 You can use a task management tool, such as Trello or Asana, to help keep track of tasks and their priorities.

+# 2024-01-15
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity; a program that's easy to understand is easier to debug, extend, and collaborate on.
+Remember, you're not just writing code for the computer to execute but also for other developers (and your future self) to comprehend."

+In practical terms, this could mean choosing straightforward algorithms over convoluted ones, using clear naming conventions, minimizing dependencies, commenting effectively, and modularizing your code whenever possible.
+The goal is to create software that's both efficient and comprehensible—a hallmark of great craftsmanship in programming.